the-prism/Jekyll-Bootstrap/Readme.md

 The project as is can be cloned and used with github pages or any other hosting platform that can build and deploy Jekyll websites.

-For manual deployment, preview or development it can be easily achieved using jekyll.
+For manual deployment, preview or development it can be easily achieved using Jekyll.
 The command `jekyll serve` will host a local web server to preview the final result. `jekyll build` will build the website the a folder `_site` which can be deployed to a web server as a static website.